evanx/component-validator/README.md

 - ES2016 async/await
 - reduced boilerplate code

-A reference implementation for a "Supervisor" that manages components of this spec is under development: https://github.com/evanx/libv/blob/master/Supervisor.js
+A reference implementation for a "Supervisor" that manages components of this spec is being development at: https://github.com/evanx/libv/blob/master/Supervisor.js